-In order to promote the opportunity for broad participation, at a minimum, notices and agendas for all general meetings of the LMS are posted through some combination of public service announcements through social media, postings on County and municipal websites, announcements in the County and municipal newsletters and calendars, and blast e-mailings to all previous participants.
-Additionally, the LMS Coordinator actively solicits new LMS members in private sector and/or non-profit organizations annually to encourage their participation in the LMS.
+In order to promote the opportunity for broad participation, at a minimum, notices and agendas for all general meetings of the LMS are posted through some combination of newspaper ads or public service announcements; social media, postings on county and municipal websites, announcements in the county and municipal newsletters and calendars, and blast e-mailings to all previous participants.
+Additionally, the LMS Coordinator actively solicits new LMS members by reaching out to at least 30 private sector and/or non-profit organizations annually to encourage their participation in the LMS.